onatsahin/NeuS/README.md

 The corresponding mesh can be found in `exp/<case_name>/<exp_name>/meshes/<iter_steps>.ply`.

-- **Extract colored surface from trained model.
-Colors are obtained for each mesh vertex by using corresponding surface normals as view directions.**
+- :red_circle: _**Extract colored surface from trained model.
+Colors are obtained for each mesh vertex by using corresponding surface normals as view directions.**_

 ```shell
 python exp_runner.py --mode validate_color_mesh --conf <config_file> --case <case_name> --is_continue # use latest checkpoint